Crime in Washington, D.C.: Statistics

 In the early 1990s, Washington, D.C., was known as the nation's "murder capital", experiencing 482 homicides in 1991.
 The elevated crime levels were associated with the introduction of crack cocaine during the late 1980s and early 1990s.
 The crack was brought into Washington, D.C. by Colombian cartels and sold in drug markets such as "The Strip" (the largest in the city) located a few blocks north of the United States Capitol.
 A quarter of juveniles with criminal charges in 1988 tested positive for drugs.

 After the 1991 peak there was a downward trend through to the late 1990s.
 In 2000, 242 homicides occurred, and the downward trend continued in the 2000s.
 In 2012, Washington, D.C. had only 92 homicides in 91 separate incidents, the lowest annual tally since 1963.
 The Metropolitan Police Department's official tally is 88 homicides, but that number does not include four deaths that were ruled self-defense or justifiable homicide by citizen.
 The cause of death listed on the four case records is homicide and MPD includes those cases in tallying homicide case closures at the end of the year.

 As Washington neighborhoods undergo gentrification, crime has been displaced further east.
 Crime in neighboring Prince George's County, Maryland, initially experienced an increase, but has recently witnessed steep declines as poorer residents moved out of the city into the nearby suburbs.
 Crime has declined both in the District and the suburbs in recent years.
 There was an average of 11 robberies each day across the District of Columbia in 2006 which is far below the levels experienced in the 1990s.

 In 2008, 42 crimes in the District were characterized as hate crimes; over 70% of the reports classified as hate crimes were a result of a bias against the victim's perceived sexual orientation.
 Those findings continue the trend from previous years, although the total number of hate crimes is down from 57 in 2006, and 48 in 2005.
-By 2012, the number of hate crimes reported were 81, and dropped to 70 in 2013.
+By 2012, the number of hate crimes reported was 81, and dropped to 70 in 2013.